crslade/crslade.github.io/_projects/health-study-sensor.md

 We collect the following data:
 * Your daily check-in report.
 * Your total daily screen time usage.
 (We do not collect what apps or sites you use.)
 * Your location ONLY when you enter or exit the library on campus.
 We use this to calculate the total time you spend studying in the library.
 We need background location access to be able to automatically calculate this study time.
 You can disable location sharing in the app at any time.
+The only time we will collect your location is when you enter or exit the library.

-We DO NOT collect any personally identifiable information.
+We DO NOT collect any personally identifiable information or any other data other than what is listed above.

 ## How is the information stored
 The data we collect is securely stored in the cloud using industry-standard technology.